zowe/docs-site/docs/user-guide/install-zos.md

   ```

   Each time the install script runs it create a log file that contains more information.
 This file is stored in the `/log` directory and is created with a date and time stamp name, for example `/log/2019-02-05-18-08-35.log`.
 This file is copied across into the runtime folder into which Zowe is installed, and contains useful information to help diagnose problems that may occur during an install.

+### Check pre-requisites

+(Optional).
+Before continuing with the configuration of the Zowe runtime you can check the install condition of the required prerequisites.
+To do this, issue the following command with the current directory being the `/install` directory.

+    ```
+    zowe-check-prereqs.sh
+    ```

+    The script writes messages to your terminal window.
+The results are marked `OK`, `Info`, `Warning` or `Error`.
+Correct any reported errors and rerun the command to ensure that no errors exist before you run the `zowe-install.sh` script to install the Zowe runtime.
+The `zowe-check-prereqs.sh` script does not change any settings.
+You can run it as often as required before you configure the Zowe runtime directory.

 ## Configuring the Zowe runtime directory